Donach/rust-playground/lesson-15-playground/README.md

 # Main changes from previous version
 ## 1. Refactoring
-Refactored few parts of code to better handle simple text and empty entry, which should correctly quit the client program
+Refactored to use tokio async framework on both server and client side.
-## 2. Logging
+## 2. Database
-Using log and simple_logger to display nicer logging messages into stdout.
+Added support for sqlite database, which is used to store messages and client IDs
+## 3. Better error handling
+Previous version had still issues with client reconnecting that should be solved now In general, no program should panic